GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry: Experiment Results

 Odometry accuracy is assessed using the \ac{RMSE} of \ac{APE} and \ac{RPE}, each decomposed into translational and rotational components.
 The units are as follows: \ac{APE}$_t$ (\meter), \ac{APE}$_r$ (\degree), \ac{RPE}$_t$ (\meter/\meter), and \ac{RPE}$_r$ (\degree/\meter).
 To specifically evaluate vertical drift in odometry, we report the z-axis \ac{APE} (\ac{APE}$_z$).
 All evaluations are performed using the Evo Trajectory Evaluator~\citep{grupp2017evo}, a widely adopted open-source toolkit for odometry benchmarking in robotics.

-The comparative analysis is organized by sensor configuration.
-First, we compare GaRLILEO against recent \ac{SoC} radar-\ac{IMU} odometry methods, including Co-RaL~\citep{jung2024co}, which additionally integrates leg kinematics velocity factor.
+The comparative analysis is organized by the baselines' sensor configurations, while GaRLILEO is evaluated in its full configuration to report system-level performance, i.e., the benefit of fusing leg kinematics, radar, and IMU.
+First, we compare GaRLILEO against recent \ac{SoC} radar-\ac{IMU} odometry methods, including Co-RaL~\citep{jung2024co}, which additionally integrates the leg kinematics velocity factor.
 Next, we also evaluate GaRLILEO against open-source leg kinematics-\ac{IMU} fusion odometry methods.
+Every parameter is adopted from the official implementation, except that the robot-specific parameters of legged robots are modified based on the official \ac{URDF} file of Boston Dynamics SPOT.
 Detailed descriptions of the baseline algorithms and comprehensive evaluation results are provided in the following subsections.

-After the direct comparison with baselines, we further conducted detailed ablation studies on the modules of GaRLILEO.
+After comparing GaRLILEO directly with the baselines, we conducted detailed ablation studies on the modules of GaRLILEO.
 Specifically, we analyzed the complementary effect between radar and leg kinematics, the contribution of gravity factors to both local gravity vector estimation and odometry, and the impact of the velocity bias term.